MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-gen-receive-scale-parameters-v2.md

 # OID_GEN_RECEIVE_SCALE_PARAMETERS_V2

-OID_GEN_RECEIVE_SCALE_PARAMETERS_V2 is sent to RSSv2-capable miniport drivers to set run-time parameters other than the indirection table for a scaling entity.
-This OID replaces the older [OID_GEN_RECEIVE_SCALE_PARAMETERS](oid-gen-receive-scale-parameters.md) OID from RSSv1 and is not visible to NDIS Light Weight Filters (LWFs) before NDIS 6.80.
+The OID_GEN_RECEIVE_SCALE_PARAMETERS_V2 OID is sent to RSSv2-capable miniport drivers to set run-time parameters, other than the indirection table, for a scaling entity.
+OID_GEN_RECEIVE_SCALE_PARAMETERS_V2 replaces the older [OID_GEN_RECEIVE_SCALE_PARAMETERS](oid-gen-receive-scale-parameters.md) OID from RSSv1 and is not visible to NDIS Light Weight Filters (LWFs) before NDIS 6.80.
 This OID is a Regular OID and can be issued as a Query or Set request.
 It is issued at IRQL = PASSIVE_LEVEL.
 It can target a given VPort, when the *NDIS_OID_REQUEST_FLAGS_VPORT_ID_VALID* flag is set at NIC switch creation.
 Otherwise, it targets the physical NIC in the Native RSS case.

 As a Query, NDIS and overlying drivers can use OID_GEN_RECEIVE_SCALE_PARAMETERS_V2 to query the RSS parameters of a NIC.
-NDIS returns an [**NDIS_RECEIVE_SCALE_PARAMETERS_V2**](https://msdn.microsoft.com/library/windows/hardware/96EAB6EE-BF9A-46AD-8DED-5D9BD2B6F219) structure that defines the current RSS parameters.
+NDIS returns an [NDIS_RECEIVE_SCALE_PARAMETERS_V2](https://msdn.microsoft.com/library/windows/hardware/96EAB6EE-BF9A-46AD-8DED-5D9BD2B6F219) structure that defines the current RSS parameters.

 As a Set, the purpose of this OID is to perform the following actions: